cdluminate/my-overlay/usage.md

 about the `eselect blas` or `eselect-lapack` usage please look up the manual page or the help messages.

-## 64-Bit Indexing Variants of BLAS and LAPACK

-Work in progress.

 ## Side Notes

 List of BLAS/LAPACK providers (`eselect-ldso`):